Where formal planning education began in Canada ...

 McGill University was the first in Canada to offer a full-time program in Urban Planning, with the creation of an interdisciplinary program in 1947 through which students combined a master's degree in their original field with Urban Planning.
-An autonomous program was established in 1972 and four years later this became the School of Urban Planning in 1976.
-Since that time the School has been a unit housed within the Faculty of Engineering along with the School of Architecture, with which we have long-standing affiliations.
+An autonomous program was established in 1972; this led to the establishment of the School of Urban Planning.
+We are now housed within the Faculty of Engineering, along with the School of Architecture, with which we have long-standing affiliations.

 The objective of the School is to produce qualified professional urban planners for the public and the private sectors and to equip them with the necessary intellectual and practical skills in this respect.
 Training is provided at the graduate (second-cycle) level; the degree offered is the Master of Urban Planning (M.U.P.).
 Upon completion of the two-year program of studies, graduates are expected to have acquired basic planning skills, a broad understanding of urban issues and specialized knowledge in a field of their own choice.
 We also offer a formal specialisation in Transportation Planning and in Urban Development and Urban Design, details of which are provided on the Programs page.

 The program of study offered by the School is fully recognized by the Ordre des urbanistes du Québec (OUQ) and the Canadian Institute of Planners (CIP).
 Graduates of the program can become full members of these professional organizations once having met their respective internship requirements.
 The School is also a member of the U.S.-based Association of Collegiate Schools of Planning (ACSP); its students can become Student Members of the American Planning Association (APA).